 There is a majority of 15 Member States (comprising of 32 member TSOs) where the tariff year for TSOs, DSOs and SSOs is from January to December.
-Therefore this would imply that should the tariff year be harmonised to a October - September period, then this would impact the other 12 TSOs and the respective DSOS, NRAs and customers.
+Therefore, this would imply that should the tariff year be harmonised to October - September, then this would impact the other 12 TSOs and the respective DSOs, NRAs and customers.

-If the tariff setting year is harmonised (to either option one or option two above) then the impact on TSOs and stakeholders will vary depending on their current tariff setting year.
+If the tariff setting year is harmonised (to either option above) then the impact on TSOs and stakeholders will vary depending on their current tariff setting year.
 Advantages for one TSO, shipper etc. may mean a disadvantage for another.
 A summary of the impact on the various stakeholders is outlined below: